CUSTOMER DATA INFRASTRUCTURE

 The model produces a churn_risk_score for every customer.

-Without Meiro: Getting that score back into Braze means writing a Snowflake view that formats the score as a JSON payload in Braze CDI's exact shape, setting up a CDI sync, hoping identity matches, and praying the data type doesn't change between runs.
-Or paying Hightouch $10K+/yr to do it.
+Without Meiro: writing a Snowflake view that formats the score as a JSON payload in Braze CDI's exact shape, setting up a CDI sync, hoping identity matches, and watching the data type between runs.
+Or paying for Hightouch.

-With Meiro Pipes: The churn_risk_score is modeled as an attribute in Meiro.
-Pipes resolves the identity between the Snowflake user_id and the Braze external_id.
-The enriched profile — including the score — pushes to Braze as a custom attribute in the correct format.
+With Meiro Pipes: the churn_risk_score is modeled as an attribute in Meiro.
+Pipes resolves identity between the Snowflake user_id and the Braze external_id.
+The enriched profile pushes to Braze as a custom attribute in the correct format.
 Your lifecycle team builds a Canvas that triggers a retention campaign for anyone with churn_risk > 0.7.
-No SQL.
-No CDI payload debugging.
-No middleware vendor.

-Time from model output to live Braze campaign: hours, not sprints.
+From model output to live Braze campaign: hours.

 Your Snowflake table